publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch38/schIV/m__us_usc_t16_s1855.md

     “(3) within such time as he deems appropriate in the case of a plan or amendment prepared by him under section 1854(c) or (f)(3) of this title.”

     Subsec. (b).
 [Pub.
-L. 104–297, § 110(a)(3)][/us/pl/104/297/s110/a/3], added subsec. (b).
+L. 104–297][/us/pl/104/297], § 110(a)(3), added subsec. (b).
 Former subsec. (b) redesignated (f).

     Subsec. (c).
 [Pub.
-L. 104–297, § 110(b)(1)][/us/pl/104/297/s110/b/1], inserted “and interim measures” after “actions” in heading.
+L. 104–297][/us/pl/104/297], § 110(b)(1), inserted “and interim measures” after “actions” in heading.

     Subsec. (c)(1).
 [Pub.
-L. 104–297, § 110(b)(2)(C)][/us/pl/104/297/s110/b/2/C], which directed insertion of “or overfishing” after “emergency”, was executed by making the insertion after “the emergency” to reflect the probable intent of Congress.
+L. 104–297][/us/pl/104/297], § 110(b)(2)(C), which directed insertion of “or overfishing” after “emergency”, was executed by making the insertion after “the emergency” to reflect the probable intent of Congress.

     [Pub.
-L. 104–297, § 110(b)(2)(A)][/us/pl/104/297/s110/b/2/A], (B), substituted “or that interim measures are needed to reduce overfishing for” for “involving” and inserted “or interim measures” after “emergency regulations”.
+L. 104–297][/us/pl/104/297], § 110(b)(2)(A), (B), substituted “or that interim measures are needed to reduce overfishing for” for “involving” and inserted “or interim measures” after “emergency regulations”.

     Subsec. (c)(2).
 [Pub.
-L. 104–297, § 110(b)(2)(C)][/us/pl/104/297/s110/b/2/C], which directed insertion of “or overfishing” after “emergency”, was executed by making the insertion after “the emergency” in subpars.
+L. 104–297][/us/pl/104/297], § 110(b)(2)(C), which directed insertion of “or overfishing” after “emergency”, was executed by making the insertion after “the emergency” in subpars.
 (A) and (B) to reflect the probable intent of Congress.

     [Pub.
-L. 104–297, § 110(b)(2)(A)][/us/pl/104/297/s110/b/2/A], (B), substituted “or that interim measures are needed to reduce overfishing for” for “involving” in introductory provisions and inserted “or interim measures” after “emergency regulations” in subpars.
+L. 104–297][/us/pl/104/297], § 110(b)(2)(A), (B), substituted “or that interim measures are needed to reduce overfishing for” for “involving” in introductory provisions and inserted “or interim measures” after “emergency regulations” in subpars.
 (A) and (B).

     Subsec. (c)(3).
 [Pub.
-L. 104–297, § 110(b)(3)(A)][/us/pl/104/297/s110/b/3/A], inserted “or interim measure” after “emergency regulation” in two places in introductory provisions.
+L. 104–297][/us/pl/104/297], § 110(b)(3)(A), inserted “or interim measure” after “emergency regulation” in two places in introductory provisions.

     Subsec. (c)(3)(B).
 [Pub.
-L. 104–297, § 110(b)(3)(B)][/us/pl/104/297/s110/b/3/B], (D), added subpar.
+L. 104–297][/us/pl/104/297], § 110(b)(3)(B), (D), added subpar.
 (B) and struck out former subpar.
 (B) which read as follows: “shall remain in effect for not more than 90 days after the date of such publication, except that any such regulation may, by agreement of the Secretary and the Council, be promulgated for one additional period of not more than 90 days; and”.

     Subsec. (c)(3)(C).
 [Pub.
-L. 104–297, § 110(b)(3)(D)][/us/pl/104/297/s110/b/3/D], added subpar.
+L. 104–297][/us/pl/104/297], § 110(b)(3)(D), added subpar.
 (C).
 Former subpar.
 (C) redesignated (D).

     Subsec. (c)(3)(D).
 [Pub.
-L. 104–297, § 110(b)(3)(C)][/us/pl/104/297/s110/b/3/C], redesignated subpar.
+L. 104–297][/us/pl/104/297], § 110(b)(3)(C), redesignated subpar.
 (C) as (D).

     Subsec. (e).
 [Pub.
-L. 104–297, § 110(c)][/us/pl/104/297/s110/c], substituted “12866, dated September 30, 1993,” for “12291, dated February 17, 1981,” and “subsections (a), (b), and (c) of [section 1854 of this title][/us/usc/t16/s1854]” for “subsection (c) of this section or section 1854(a) and (b) of this title”.
+L. 104–297][/us/pl/104/297], § 110(c), substituted “12866, dated September 30, 1993,” for “12291, dated February 17, 1981,” and “subsections (a), (b), and (c) of [section 1854 of this title][/us/usc/t16/s1854]” for “subsection (c) of this section or section 1854(a) and (b) of this title”.

     Subsec. (f).
 [Pub.
-L. 104–297, § 110(a)(2)][/us/pl/104/297/s110/a/2], redesignated subsec. (b) as (f).
+L. 104–297][/us/pl/104/297], § 110(a)(2), redesignated subsec. (b) as (f).

     Subsecs. (g), (h).
 [Pub.
-L. 104–297, § 110(d)][/us/pl/104/297/s110/d], added subsecs. (g) and (h).
+L. 104–297][/us/pl/104/297], § 110(d), added subsecs. (g) and (h).

     Subsec. (i).
 [Pub.
-L. 104–297, § 111(a)][/us/pl/104/297/s111/a], added subsec. (i).
+L. 104–297][/us/pl/104/297], § 111(a), added subsec. (i).

     1990—Subsec. (a).
 [Pub.
 L. 101–627][/us/pl/101/627], §§ 110(b)(2), 111(a)(1)(A), redesignated subsec. (c) as (a) and substituted “section 1854(c) or (f)(3)” for “section 1854(c)”.

     Subsec. (b).
 [Pub.
-L. 101–627, § 111(a)(1)(A)][/us/pl/101/627/s111/a/1/A], (b), redesignated subsec. (d) as (b) and amended it generally.
+L. 101–627][/us/pl/101/627], § 111(a)(1)(A), (b), redesignated subsec. (d) as (b) and amended it generally.
 Prior to amendment, subsec. (b) read as follows: “Regulations promulgated by the Secretary under this chapter shall be subject to judicial review to the extent authorized by, and in accordance with, chapter 7 of title 5, if a petition for such review is filed within 30 days after the date on which the regulations are promulgated; except that (1) section 705 of such title is not applicable, and (2) the appropriate court shall only set aside any such regulation on a ground specified in section 706(2)(A), (B), (C), or (D) of such title.”

     Subsecs. (c) to (e), (g), (h).
 [Pub.
-L. 101–627, § 111(a)(1)][/us/pl/101/627/s111/a/1], redesignated subsecs. (e), (g), and (h) as (c), (d), and (e), respectively.
+L. 101–627][/us/pl/101/627], § 111(a)(1), redesignated subsecs. (e), (g), and (h) as (c), (d), and (e), respectively.

     1983—Subsec. (a).
 [Pub.
-L. 97–453, § 8(1)][/us/pl/97/453/s8/1], struck out subsec. (a) which had provided that, as soon as practicable after the Secretary approved pursuant to section 1854(a) and (b) of this title any fishery management plan or amendment or prepared pursuant to [section 1854(c) of this title][/us/usc/t16/s1854/c] any fishery management plan or amendment, the Secretary was to publish a notice of availability of such plan or amendment and any regulations which he proposed to promulgate to implement such plan or amendment in the Federal Register, and that interested persons were to be afforded a period of not less than 45 days after such publication within which to submit in writing data, views, or comments on the plan or amendment, and on the proposed regulations.
+L. 97–453][/us/pl/97/453], § 8(1), struck out subsec. (a) which had provided that, as soon as practicable after the Secretary approved pursuant to section 1854(a) and (b) of this title any fishery management plan or amendment or prepared pursuant to [section 1854(c) of this title][/us/usc/t16/s1854/c] any fishery management plan or amendment, the Secretary was to publish a notice of availability of such plan or amendment and any regulations which he proposed to promulgate to implement such plan or amendment in the Federal Register, and that interested persons were to be afforded a period of not less than 45 days after such publication within which to submit in writing data, views, or comments on the plan or amendment, and on the proposed regulations.

     Subsec. (b).
 [Pub.
-L. 97–453, § 8(1)][/us/pl/97/453/s8/1], struck out subsec. (b) which had provided that the Secretary might schedule a hearing, in accordance with [section 553 of title 5][/us/usc/t5/s553], on any fishery management plan, any amendment to any such plan, any regulations to implement any such plan or amendment and that if any such hearing was scheduled, the Secretary could postpone the effective date of the regulations proposed to implement such plan or amendment, or take such other action as he deemed appropriate to preserve the rights or status of any person, pending its outcome.
+L. 97–453][/us/pl/97/453], § 8(1), struck out subsec. (b) which had provided that the Secretary might schedule a hearing, in accordance with [section 553 of title 5][/us/usc/t5/s553], on any fishery management plan, any amendment to any such plan, any regulations to implement any such plan or amendment and that if any such hearing was scheduled, the Secretary could postpone the effective date of the regulations proposed to implement such plan or amendment, or take such other action as he deemed appropriate to preserve the rights or status of any person, pending its outcome.

     Subsec. (c).
 [Pub.
-L. 97–453, § 8(2)][/us/pl/97/453/s8/2], substituted provision that the Secretary shall promulgate each regulation that is necessary to carry out a plan or amendment within 110 days after the plan or amendment was received by him for action under [section 1854(a) of this title][/us/usc/t16/s1854/a] if such plan or amendment takes effect under [section 1854(b)(1) of this title][/us/usc/t16/s1854/b/1], within 75 days after a revised plan or amendment was received by him under [section 1854(b) of this title][/us/usc/t16/s1854/b] if such plan or amendment takes effect under paragraph (3)(D) of such section, or within such time as he deems appropriate in the case of a plan or amendment prepared by him under [section 1854(c) of this title][/us/usc/t16/s1854/c], for provision that the Secretary promulgate regulations to implement any fishery management plan or any amendment to any such plan after consideration of all relevant matters presented to him during the 45-day period referred to in former subsection (a) of this section and produced in any hearing held under former subsection (b) of this section if he found the plan or amendment consistent with the national standards, the other provisions of this chapter, and any other applicable law, and that to the extent practicable, such regulation be put into effect in a manner not disruptive of the regular fishing season for any fishery.
+L. 97–453][/us/pl/97/453], § 8(2), substituted provision that the Secretary shall promulgate each regulation that is necessary to carry out a plan or amendment within 110 days after the plan or amendment was received by him for action under [section 1854(a) of this title][/us/usc/t16/s1854/a] if such plan or amendment takes effect under [section 1854(b)(1) of this title][/us/usc/t16/s1854/b/1], within 75 days after a revised plan or amendment was received by him under [section 1854(b) of this title][/us/usc/t16/s1854/b] if such plan or amendment takes effect under paragraph (3)(D) of such section, or within such time as he deems appropriate in the case of a plan or amendment prepared by him under [section 1854(c) of this title][/us/usc/t16/s1854/c], for provision that the Secretary promulgate regulations to implement any fishery management plan or any amendment to any such plan after consideration of all relevant matters presented to him during the 45-day period referred to in former subsection (a) of this section and produced in any hearing held under former subsection (b) of this section if he found the plan or amendment consistent with the national standards, the other provisions of this chapter, and any other applicable law, and that to the extent practicable, such regulation be put into effect in a manner not disruptive of the regular fishing season for any fishery.

     Subsec. (e).
 [Pub.
-L. 97–453, § 8(3)][/us/pl/97/453/s8/3], substituted provision that if the Secretary finds that an emergency exists involving any fishery, he may promulgate emergency regulations necessary to address the emergency, without regard to whether a fishery management plan exists for such fishery, that if a Council finds that an emergency exists involving any fishery within its jurisdiction, whether or not a fishery management plan exists for such fishery, the Secretary shall promulgate emergency regulations under paragraph (1) to address the emergency if the Council, by unanimous vote of the members who are voting members, requests the taking of such action, and the Secretary may promulgate emergency regulations under paragraph (1) to address the emergency if the Council, by less than a unanimous vote, requests the taking of such action, for provision that if the Secretary found that an emergency involving any fishery resources existed, he could promulgate emergency regulations, without regard to former subsections (a) and (c) of this section, to implement any fishery management plan, if required, or promulgate emergency regulations to amend any regulation implementing any existing fishery management plan, to the extent required by such emergency, lengthened from 45 days to 90 days the maximum period that emergency regulations may remain in effect after publication in the Federal Register and the maximum additional period for which such regulations may be promulgated, and inserted a provision that emergency regulations promulgated under par.
+L. 97–453][/us/pl/97/453], § 8(3), substituted provision that if the Secretary finds that an emergency exists involving any fishery, he may promulgate emergency regulations necessary to address the emergency, without regard to whether a fishery management plan exists for such fishery, that if a Council finds that an emergency exists involving any fishery within its jurisdiction, whether or not a fishery management plan exists for such fishery, the Secretary shall promulgate emergency regulations under paragraph (1) to address the emergency if the Council, by unanimous vote of the members who are voting members, requests the taking of such action, and the Secretary may promulgate emergency regulations under paragraph (1) to address the emergency if the Council, by less than a unanimous vote, requests the taking of such action, for provision that if the Secretary found that an emergency involving any fishery resources existed, he could promulgate emergency regulations, without regard to former subsections (a) and (c) of this section, to implement any fishery management plan, if required, or promulgate emergency regulations to amend any regulation implementing any existing fishery management plan, to the extent required by such emergency, lengthened from 45 days to 90 days the maximum period that emergency regulations may remain in effect after publication in the Federal Register and the maximum additional period for which such regulations may be promulgated, and inserted a provision that emergency regulations promulgated under par.
 (2) may only be terminated early upon the agreement of the Secretary and the Council concerned.

     Subsec. (f).
 [Pub.
-L. 97–453, § 8(4)][/us/pl/97/453/s8/4], struck out subsec. (f) which had directed the Secretary to report to the Congress and the President, not later than March 1 of each year, on all activities of the Councils and the Secretary with respect to fishery management plans, regulations to implement such plans, and all other activities relating to the conservation and management of fishery resources undertaken under this chapter during the preceding calendar year.
+L. 97–453][/us/pl/97/453], § 8(4), struck out subsec. (f) which had directed the Secretary to report to the Congress and the President, not later than March 1 of each year, on all activities of the Councils and the Secretary with respect to fishery management plans, regulations to implement such plans, and all other activities relating to the conservation and management of fishery resources undertaken under this chapter during the preceding calendar year.

     Subsec. (h).
 [Pub.
-L. 97–453, § 8(5)][/us/pl/97/453/s8/5], added subsec. (h).
+L. 97–453][/us/pl/97/453], § 8(5), added subsec. (h).

     1980—Subsec. (a).
 [Pub.
 L. 96–561][/us/pl/96/561] inserted “a notice of availability of” after “Federal Register (A)”.

  __Effective Date of 2007 Amendment__

 [Pub.
-L. 109–479, title I, § 116(b)(2)][/us/pl/109/479/s116/b/2], Jan.
+L. 109–479, title I][/us/pl/109/479/tI], § 116(b)(2), Jan.
 12, 2007, [120 Stat.
 3606][/us/stat/120/3606], provided that:

 > “The allocation percentage in subclause (I) of section 305(i)(1)(B)(ii) of the Magnuson-Stevens Fishery Conservation and Management Act ([16 U.S.C.
 1855(i)(1)(B)(ii)][/us/usc/t16/s1855/i/1/B/ii]), as amended by paragraph (1) of this subsection, shall be in effect in 2007 with respect to any sector of a fishery to which such subclause applies and in which a fishing cooperative is established in 2007, and such sector’s 2007 allocation shall be reduced by a pro rata amount to accomplish such increased allocation to the program.
 For purposes of section 305(i)(1) of that Act \[[16 U.S.C.
 1855(i)(1)][/us/usc/t16/s1855/i/1]\] and of this subsection \[amending this section\], the term ‘fishing cooperative’ means a fishing cooperative whether or not authorized by a fishery management council or Federal agency, if a majority of the participants in the sector are participants in the fishing cooperative.”